Using Callbooks

 Configuring DXKeeper to use an Online Callbook Service

-set the HamCall Online timeout or QRZ.com timeout to 60
+4. set the HamCall Online timeout to 60

-If you have a registered HamQTH account (available here),
+If you have a free HamQTH account (available here),

 Configuring DXKeeper to use QRZ.com via Pathfinder